-Suburb: BRISBANE State: QLD Post Code: 4000 Date entity became operator: 2 May 2014 1.4 Village management and onsite availability Name of village management entity and contact details: Noyea Operations Pty Ltd Australian Company Number (CAN): 169 342 189 Phone: (07) 3287 2121 Email: noyeainfo@retireaustralia.com.au An onsite manager (or representative) is available to residents: Onsite availability includes: Weekdays: 8:00am to 4:00pm Monday to Thursday 7:30am to 3:30pm Friday Weekends: By appointment only 1.5 Approved closure Is there an approved transition plan for the village? ☐ Yes ☒ No plan or transition plan for the retirement village A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
-Is there an approved closure plan for the village? ☐ Yes ☒ No A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy is required if an operator is closing a retirement village scheme.
+Suburb: BRISBANE State: QLD Post Code: 4000 Date entity became operator: 2 May 2014 1.4 Village management and onsite availability Name of village management entity and contact details: Noyea Operations Pty Ltd Australian Company Number (CAN): 169 342 189 Phone: (07) 3287 2121 Email: noyeainfo@retireaustralia.com.au An onsite manager (or representative) is available to residents: Onsite availability includes: Weekdays: 8:00am to 4:00pm Monday to Thursday 7:30am to 3:30pm Friday Weekends: By appointment only 1.5 Approved closure plan or transition plan Is there an approved transition plan for the village? \Box Yes \boxtimes No for the retirement village A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.
+Is there an approved closure plan for the village? \Box Yes \boxtimes No A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy is required if an operator is closing a retirement village scheme.
 This includes winding down or stopping to operate the village, even temporarily.
 Part 2 - Age limits 2.1 What age limits apply to residents in this village?
 Occupants must be at least 65.
-ACCOMMODATION, FAC CILITIES AND SERVICES n units: Nature of ownership or tenure 3.1 Resident □ Freehold (owner resident) ownership or tenure of Lease (non-owner resident)
+ACCOMMODATION, FA CILITIES AND SERVICES n units: Nature of ownership or tenure 3.1 Resident Freehold (owner resident) ownership or tenure of Lease (non-owner resident)

-ne units in the village ☐ Licence (non- -owner resident ·)

-15 S : ☐ Share in company title entity (non-owner resident)
+the units in the village is: Licence (non-owner resident) Share in company title entity (non-owner resident)

-☐ Unit in unit trust (non-owner resident)
+Unit in unit trust (non-owner resident)

-☐ Rental (non-owner resident)

-Other ,
+, , , , , , , , , , , , , , , , , , , owner resident)

-accommodation types
+Accommodation types

-accommodation types .2 Number of units by

-а ccommodation type There are 149 units in the village, comprising 149 single story units; nil

-а nd tenure units in multi-stor y building with nil levels Licence Other
+3.2 Number of units by accommodation type and tenure There are 149 units in the village, comprising 149 single story units; nil units in multi-story building with nil levels

-Accommodation unit Freelioid Leaselloiu Licence Other
+Accommodation Freehold Leasehold Licence Other

-Independent living units
+unit Independent living units

 - Studio

 - One bedroom 4

 - Two bedroom 138

 - Three bedroom 7

 Serviced units

 - Studio

 - One bedroom

 - Two bedroom

 - Three bedroom

 Other

 Total number of units 149

-۸ ccess and design
+Access and design

-3 a fo .3 What disability ccess and design eatures do the units nd the village ontain? ☑ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in some units ☐ Alternatively, a ramp, elevator or lift allows entry into ☐ all ☐ some units ☑ Step-free (hobless) shower in some units ☐ Width of doorways allow for wheelchair access in ☐ all ☐ some units ☐ Toilet is accessible in a wheelchair in ☐ all ☐ some units ☐ Other key features in the units or village that cater for people with disability or assist residents to age in place ☐ None
+Access and design 3.3 What disability access and design features do the units and the village contain?
+Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in some units Alternatively, a ramp, elevator or lift allows entry into all some units Step-free (hobless) shower in some units Width of doorways allow for wheelchair access in all some units Toilet is accessible in a wheelchair in all some units Other key features in the units or village that cater for people with disability or assist residents to age in place None

-P art 4 - Parking for resi ı
+Part 4 - Parking for resi dents and visitor S

-ı .1 What car parking n the village is Some units with own garage or carport attached or adjacent to the unit
+4.1 What car parking in the village is Some units v unit vith own garage e or carport attached o or adjacent to the